 Films may be submitted through FilmFreeway using the links to the right.

-The St. Louis Filmmakers Showcase serves as the area’s primary venue for films made by local artists.
+The St. Louis Filmmakers Showcase (SLFS) serves as the area’s primary venue for films made by local artists.
 The Showcase screens works that were written, directed, edited, or produced by St. Louis natives or films with strong local ties.
 The programs range from full-length fiction features and documentaries to multi-film compilations of fiction and documentary shorts.
 Programs with feature-length films include post-screening Q&As with filmmakers.